Feedback, engagement, and sustainability

-Determine what is logical and realistic for your organization considering the company size, KPIs, and any other factors that seem relevant.
+Determine what is logical and realistic for your organisation considering the company size, KPIs, and any other factors that seem relevant.
 Whatever you decide, try to respond on a regular basis (and as close as possible to anything that prompted the feedback).
-This will help ensure any changes can be made when they actually matter, positive behaviors are encouraged in a timely manner, and employees continually feel seen and heard.
+This will help ensure any changes can be made when they actually matter, positive behaviours are encouraged in a timely manner, and employees continually feel seen and heard.

 3. Maintain a balance